Splinter, First Aid

 Seek medical care if:

-• You are unable to remove the splinter or only part of a splinter was successfully removed by self-care measures and there is still a piece of the sliver in the skin.
+- You are unable to remove the splinter, or only part of a splinter was successfully removed by self-care measures and there is still a piece of foreign object in the skin.

-• The site of a splinter appears to be infected (ie, it is increasingly painful or red, swollen, there is discharge, there is associated fever or swollen lymph nodes, or there is red streaking from the affected area toward the heart).
+- The site of a splinter appears to be infected (eg, it is increasingly painful, red, or swollen; there is discharge; there is associated fever or swollen lymph nodes; or there is red streaking from the affected area toward the heart).

 Not sure what to look for?